therealbill/libredis/README.md

 [Goredis](https://github.com/xuyu/goredis).
 The code is being cleaned up and rewritten for better performance.

+#### API Volatility

+Thoe original API, while better than other libraries, did not meet what I felt the API should look like.
+The info command returned simple strings, any command which supported variadic arguments required them, and certain errors should be handled at a lower level and returned in a more formal manner at the API level.

+As such, the API is currently under a bit of flux.
+Any command which accepts variadic paramters such as `ZAdd` will be changing to be of the simple form with Variadic added for the variadic call.
+For example, `ZAdd` will take the key, score, and value while `ZAddVariadic` will take a `map[string]float64` to variadic commands.
+This pattern will spread through the code as I find them or find the time to pre-emptively fix them.

+Where appropriate certain known errors will be converted from raw Redis errors to typed CommandErrors to provide simpler error handling.
+It is likely all commands will return a typed CommandError to provide commonality across the client API.

+#### Notables

 * Python Redis Client Like API
 * Support [Pipeling](http://godoc.org/github.com/therealbill/libredis#Pipelined)
 * Support [Transaction](http://godoc.org/github.com/therealbill/libredis#Transaction)